Search Topic

 Update July 2020

-We have started a discussion page over at our GitHub repository to capture our thinking, which can also be used to capture any comments/discussion.
-Head on over to https://github.com/amazeeio/lagoon/discussions/2035 to watch it unfold!
+We have started a discussion page in our GitHub repository to capture our thinking and any comments/discussion.

 Automating migrations with Kubernetes

 The widening of the infrastructure choice has helped us reduce a major barrier to entry for our customers - they can utilize existing hosting relationships (billing, accounts, permissions, etc) to bring their sites to Lagoon.
 The other opportunity this realizes is the ability to host your sites “closer to home.”
-Where previously Lagoon was mostly limited to the large amazee.io clusters in the three main regions, now with a wide range of EKS, AKS, and GKE (Google Cloud) locations available, you’ll be spoilt for choice!
+Where previously Lagoon was mostly limited to the large amazee.io clusters in the three main regions, you now have a wide range of EKS, AKS, and GKE (Google Cloud) locations available, so you’ll be spoilt for choice!

 If you’re interested in hearing more about our Kubernetes offering, check out our infographic.